 Join Our High Flyers Club

-Your holiday idea will be unique – no one holiday suits every client.
-Stay in touch with the latest travel news & holiday ideas by joining our Inspiration Club
+Your holiday idea will be unique – not one holiday suits every client.
+Stay in touch with the latest travel news & holiday ideas by joining our High Flyers Club

 Day 1 International outbound flight

 Today you begin your journey by boarding your international outbound flight to Keflavík.
 Arriving at Keflavík airport, collect your rental car and make own your way to Reykjavík, which is around an hour’s drive away.
 All insurances have been included for you, and a GPS navigation system can be added locally.
 To navigate Iceland’s more remote rugged landscape, we’ve booked a 4x4 for you.
 If you have time, we recommend exploring the craggy landscape of the Reykjanes Peninsula en route; we’ll provide some suggestions of what to see on your self-guided tour.